-Meadowfield School provides the best individual learning opportunities for all our pupils and students, so that each one is able to maximise their development and thus progress to lead the fullest possible adult life.
+Meadowfield school is a safe and stimulating learning community in which we all work together to nurture and maximise the potential of each and every individual.
+We provide the best personalised learning opportunities, firm foundations and strong partnerships for all pupils and students, so that each one is able to maximise their development and progress to lead the fullest possible adult life.